alperenozdnc/ezcli/docs/EXAMPLE.md

-this is the default option. the `ret_e` enum has three values, `RET_NORMAL` just continues parsing, `RET_WARN` warns the user that they probably did something wrong, and `RET_FAIL` just flat out exits the program. i like to name like this for clarity, you may like to do it some other way, and that's totally okay.
+this is the default option. the `ret_e` enum has three values, `RET_NORMAL` just continues parsing, `RET_WARN` warns the user that they probably did something wrong, and `RET_FAIL` just flat-out exits the program. i like to name like this for clarity, you may like to do it some other way, and that's totally okay.